 You can buy the Florida fishing license online by visiting GoOutdoorsFlorida or the Fish|Hunt FL App.

-We all love to fish and people love to fish in Florida.
-Fishing licenses are extremely affordable and the system benefits everyone.
-If you head out to fish, crab, lobster, scallop, or catch anything from a body of water in Florida you need a Florida fishing license unless you have a valid exemption.
+We all love to fish, and people love to fish in Florida.
+Fishing licenses are incredibly affordable, and the system benefits everyone.
+If you head out to fish, crab, lobster, scallop, or catch anything from a body of water in Florida, you need a Florida fishing license unless you have a valid exemption.

-Don’t make the costly mistake of forgetting to get or renew your license, it’s just not worth it.
-And, getting on is the right thing to do!
+Please don’t make the costly mistake of forgetting to get or renew your license; it’s not worth it.
+And getting on is the right thing to do!

 Looking for places to fish in Florida?
 Start here:

 - Ice Fishing in Anchorage, Alaska – How To Plan For Success

 - Florida – The Little Fishing Town You Should Visit

 - Bayport Florida

 - Crystal River Florida